 Where a person requests us to correct personal information we hold about them, we will action this request promptly.
 A person can also request that we notify that change to any other agencies or organisations that we have previously disclosed the personal information to.

 If we do not agree to correct our records as requested, we will give written notice of the decision, setting out our reasons for refusing the request and how that person can lodge a complaint about our decision.
 Where a person’s own information can be provided to them, we will provide this information as soon as possible (and by no later than 30 days of the request).

 If we do not agree to a request for access to personal information, we will take reasonable steps to give the person access to the information in an alternative form.
 We will also provide the person with a written notice setting out the reasons for refusal, and how they can lodge a complaint about the decision.

 If you wish to withdraw or amend consent you have previously given, please make this request in writing so that we can action your request.

 What if I have a complaint?

-We will promptly investigate and resolve your complaint and respond to you as soon as possible.
+We will manage complaints in a way that is timely and transparent.
 Sometimes this may mean we have to speak to other ABAlink staff members who are handling your matter.
 In all cases, we will inform you of the progress of your complaint.